Riot Games: Esports

 The company sells corporate sponsorships, merchandise, and streaming rights for its esports league.
 In 2015, investors bought stakes in teams and began building their own squads.
 Among the team owners in Riot Games' leagues are the owners of the Washington Wizards, Cleveland Cavaliers, Houston Rockets, Golden State Warriors, Philadelphia 76ers, Los Angeles Dodgers, AOL co-founder Steve Case, and life coach Tony Robbins.
 Inc. cited the growth of the leagues and high-profile ownership as part of its reasoning for making Riot Games its 2016 Company of the Year.
 Following debates over whether pro players and coaches should have a greater share of Riot Games' esports revenue and concerns raised about the company making in-game changes prior to matches, the company issued an open letter in 2016 promising higher revenue shares and more collaboration with professional teams.
 In 2017, Riot Games held the League of Legends World Championship in China, with the finals taking place in Beijing.
 The same year, the company announced it would franchise its ten-team North American League of Legends Championship Series, which cost at least to enter.

 In November 2020, Riot Games announced the first Valorant Champions Tour, the global competitive tournament for Valorant.
 In 2021, Riot began building out three new "remote broadcast centers" in Asia, North America (Seattle), and Europe (Dublin), as part of an effort to improve the scale of its esports productions using a centralized production model with regional hubs.
-The facilities would be capable of both on-site productions, and allowing regional productions to connect to the facilities' datacenters and use their infrastructure as part of remote productions.
+The facilities would be capable of both on-site productions, and allowing regional productions to connect to the facilities' datacenters and use its infrastructure as part of remote productions.
 The three locations were chosen as their time zones are each eight hours apart, allowing them to "work a full shift and then shut down and throw control for the next productions to the next facility."
 The first RBC in Dublin, Ireland, opened in July 2022, in a building formerly housed by the nightclub The Wright Venue in Swords; it has an IP-based infrastructure, six studios, and preserves the nightclub's disco ball (which had been promoted as the largest in Europe).

-As part of their buildout of the LoL series, Riot partnered with the FTX cryptocurrency exchange in August 2021 for a seven-year deal.
+As part of its buildout of the LoL series, Riot partnered with the FTX cryptocurrency exchange in August 2021 for a seven-year deal.
 Following the bankruptcy of FTX in November 2022, Riot began to seek legal methods to terminate the FTX contract.